payjoin/payjoin.org/docs/tutorials/payjoin-cli.md

 ---
 sidebar_position: 1
 title: payjoin-cli
+description: Learn how to do a payjoin with the reference implementation
 ---

 Enough talk, let's do a payjoin!
 [Payjoin Dev Kit (PDK)](https://payjoindevkit.org/) ships with a reference implementation to demonstrate sender and receiver functionality, called `payjoin-cli`.
 It supports both version 1 and version 2.